mukulbedre/CityProject/README.md

 create Eclipse workspace from folder

-import project as maven and you can use the project
+import project as maven and you can use the project (Run App file as Java project) Relevant comments are added in code itself